Mantix/livewire-bootstrap-components/README.md

 **Features:**
 - Shows all validation errors in a single alert
 - Dismissible with close button
-- Automatically included in modal template
+- Automatically included in modal

 ## Styles